joannakl/cs102/syllabus.markdown

 You will not be able to excuse an absence weeks after it happens.
 You should contact the instructor as soon as you are able (you will need to provide  appropriate documentation).

+In general, make sure you talk to your instructor about any missed assessments as soon as possible to determine if they can be made-up.

 # Recitations
 ---